Pakillo/rmdTemplates/README.md

 A collection of [Rmarkdown](https://rmarkdown.rstudio.com) templates for writing scientific manuscripts, manuscript reviews, Beamer slides (metropolis theme), xaringan HTML slides, and other Rmarkdown documents, with support for cross-references, citations and different bibliography styles.

+Also includes a template and function (`generate_certificates`) to easily generate many individual PDF certificates for many people.
+This can be combined with packages like [gmailr](https://gmailr.r-lib.org/) or [blastula](https://pkgs.rstudio.com/blastula/) to automate the delivery of hundreds of certificates (e.g. for courses, conferences, etc).

 See examples [here](https://github.com/Pakillo/rmdTemplates/tree/master/inst/examples):

 - [Beamer Metropolis slides](https://github.com/Pakillo/rmdTemplates/tree/master/inst/examples/Beamer_metropolis_example.pdf)